jsnctl/til/README.md

 * 22-11-18: I had no idea that `~` and `$HOME` weren't 100% interchangable https://stackoverflow.com/questions/11587343/difference-between-home-and-tilde
 * 09-01-19: Removing a commit from history completely https://help.github.com/articles/removing-sensitive-data-from-a-repository/
 * 11-01-19: I have no idea how many times I've written my own version of `more_itertools.windowed`, but it's [been in there since v2.5(!)](https://more-itertools.readthedocs.io/en/latest/api.html#windowing)
+* 16-01-19: For `aws-cli` on a Mac, don't even both with the suggested `pip`-based install. `brew install awscli` works seamlessly